Gluten-Free Pumpkin Chocolate Cake

 Ingredients You’ll Need For Gluten-Free Pumpkin Chocolate Cake

-- Land O' Lakes Olive Oil Butter Blend Stick (melted): adds richness and moisture.
-You can also use regular butter.
+- Butter (melted): adds richness and moisture.

 - Leavening Agents: You will need both baking powder and baking soda to help the cake rise and become soft and tender.